Pensions are long term investments. You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

 How much will this all cost?
 Ask for confirmation of their hourly rates, whether VAT is included in this price, and for an estimate of initial outlay.

-Independent and restricted financial advisers need to declare up front what fee they charge for their services, so you can compare and negotiate prices.
+Independent and restricted financial advisers need to declare what fees they charge for their services beforehand, so you can compare and negotiate prices.

 This is intended to prevent IFAs from basing advice on vested interests, such as higher commission offered by a particular product.